perses/perses/README.md

 docker run --name perses -d -p 127.0.0.1:8080:8080 persesdev/perses
 ```

+### Homebrew

+We have [a Homebrew tap](https://github.com/perses/homebrew-tap) so macOS and Linux users can install with:

+`brew install perses/tap/perses` for the server and web UI
+`brew install perses/tap/percli` for the CLI tool

 ### Building from source

 To build Perses from source code, You need: